Fishing reports, NOAA tides, NWS weather

 Local reports board

-Surf, inshore, and offshore reads by coast section.
+Surf, inshore, and offshore fishing reports by coast section.

 These cards are built from local tackle shop report pages, regional fishing-report publishers, and agency fishing resources.
 Each section links back to the sources so anglers can check the newest shop post before making the run.